 So what we’re making here is a refined sugar-free, egg-free, flourless, gluten-free vegan cookie using three simple ingredients.

 Of course, we can easily use more than three ingredients in order to change up the flavor profile and make them even tastier (more on that later).
+You can use this great recipe as a blank canvas for all sorts of flavors.

 At a minimum, all you need is ripe banana, almond butter (or peanut butter) and rolled oats.

-Let’s discuss these ingredients in detail!
+Let’s discuss these ingredients for 3-ingredient banana oatmeal cookies in detail!

 Ingredients for 3-Ingredient Oatmeal Cookies:

-As previously mentioned, the banana serves as the sweetener of the cookies and also provides moisture.
 Can you taste the banana?
 Yes, absolutely!
 The banana shines through very well, which is great for those of us who love them.
 If you don’t like bananas, you won’t like these cookies!

-Almond Butter or Peanut Butter: Unsweetened almond butter or peanut butter is the glue that holds these cookies together, eliminating the need for eggs or a leavening agent.
+Almond Butter or Peanut Butter: Unsweetened almond butter or natural peanut butter is the glue that holds these cookies together, eliminating the need for eggs or a leavening agent.
 It also adds delicious flavor!

 If you’re fine with the added sugar, use sweetened peanut butter or almond butter to ramp up the sweetness of the cookies.
 If you prefer keeping the cookies refined sugar-free, go with an unsweetened nut butter.

-Rolled Oats: Rolled oats give that amazing earthy nutty flavor to the cookies with that oaty texture.
-I use gluten-free oats, but you can use regular oats if you aren’t concerned about the gluten content.
+I use gluten-free sprouted oats, but you can use regular oats if you aren’t concerned about the gluten content.

 For a recipe for banana cookies without oats, make my 3-Ingredient Nutty Banana Cookies, which are grain-free.